 - Add a tablespoon or so to mushroom risotto.

-- Grill burgers, add cheese, if you like, and cover till the cheese begins to melt, and sprinkle generously with Pepper Salt before serving.
+- Grill burgers, add cheese, if you like, and cover until the cheese begins to melt, and sprinkle generously with Pepper Salt before serving.

 - Add a tablespoon to a bowl of salsa and serve with tortilla chips.